spencertipping/ni/doc/ni_by_example_3.md

 In this Perl mapper, the value of the globally-scoped `$x` variable is being reset with each line to 10.

-### Expressions

-An expression is like a

 ### `perldoc`
 This isn't so much a `ni` tool, but the perl docs are very good, and often better than Google/StackOveflow for syntax help.
 You can get them at `perldoc -f <function>` at the command line.

 ### Regular Expressions

-Covering regular expressions in their entirety is outside the scope of this tutorial; you're expected to know what strings each of the regular expressions displayed below would match, while this tutorial describes how
+Covering regular expressions in their entirety is outside the scope of this tutorial; you're expected to know what strings each of the regular expressions displayed below would match, while this tutorial covers the output values and side effects of these methods.

-instead, we will cover what Perl does.
+Instead, we will cover what Perl does.

-### Substitution
+### Substitution `s///`

 ### Transliteration `tr///` (also called  `y///`)

 The `tr` operator operates in-place, and

+`tr` is the fast and recommended way to remove characters from your output strings.

+### Quoting into a regular expression

 ## Operations on Arrays